zoriya/Kyoo/chart/README.md

 ## Subchart Support
 Subcharts are updated frequently and subject to changes.
 This chart includes subcharts for deploying PostgreSQL.
 Please consider hosting those independently of Kyoo to better handle versioning and lifecycle management.

-# v5 ForwardAuth Requirement
+# v5 Middleware Requirement
-Starting with v5, Kyoo leverages ForwardAuth middleware for offloading auth from the microservices onto a gateway.
+Starting with v5, Kyoo leverages middleware for offloading auth from the microservices onto a gateway.
 For additional reading, please see gateway-api sigs [documentation](https://gateway-api.sigs.k8s.io/geps/gep-1494/).

-This Helm chart provides a few choices as most ingress/gatewayapi controllers do not currently support ForwardAuth.
+This Helm chart provides a few choices as most ingress/gatewayapi controllers do not currently support PhantomToken auth.

 ## Add TraefikProxy (Default)
 By default, this chart will deploy TraefikProxy behind the existing ingress/gateway resources.
 TraefikProxy hop is added and configured to handle ForwardAuth.
 This approach offers the most compatibility and requires the least amount of change from the user perspective.